-In the absence of a uniform, federal data privacy law comparable to the European General Data Protection Regulation (GDPR), and following the California Consumer Privacy Act (CCPA), which will be enforced on January 1, 2020, a lot of states have begun to fend for themselves and draft new privacy bills that strengthen user rights in the changing digital landscapes.
+In the absence of a uniform, federal data privacy law comparable to the European General Data Protection Regulation (GDPR), and following the California Consumer Privacy Act (CCPA), which took effect on January 1, 2020, a lot of states have begun to fend for themselves and draft new privacy bills that strengthen user rights in the changing digital landscapes.

 The Nevada privacy law is such a state-local ripple in this great privacy wave.

 It was enforced on October 1, 2019, making it the first state privacy law to be enforced post-GDPR.

 It empowers Nevada residents with the right to opt out of having their data sold to third-party data brokers from websites, and authorizes the Attorney General to issue penalties for companies and organizations who violate such request from users.

 It is similar to the CCPA in some cases, but also not nearly as ambitious or far-reaching.
 It does, however, up the privacy game in the Silver State.

 In this article, we look at the main points of the Nevada privacy law and what it means for Nevada website owners and users.
 We examine what it takes for Nevada websites to be compliant, and we also compare the Nevada privacy law with the CCPA to better understand the fractured privacy landscape emerging in the US.